 For illustration purposes, first, we did not apply stratigraphic constraints.
-We started with a 455 456 simplistic θ matrix containing in the diagonal the real error variances (Eq.
-2) as determined by Guérin 457 et al. (2015); the $\sigma{\rm lab}$ value was equal to 0.02 (2% relative standard deviation of the calibration of the 458 laboratory beta source).
+We started with a simplistic θ matrix containing in the diagonal the real error variances (Eq.
+9) as determined by Guérin et al. (2015b); the σ{lab} value was equal to 0.02 (2% relative standard deviation of the calibration of the laboratory beta source).
 The simplification comes from the off-diagonal members, for which in Eq.
-(3) 459 we set all s and σ values equal to 0, except for the σ{lab} value, set to 0.05.
-Obviously, this is not self-460 consistent, but it corresponds to (i) random and systematic errors of approximately the same 461 magnitude (in practice, these two sources of errors are of the same order of magnitude - a few %) and (ii) the simplest form of systematic errors.
-Indeed, in such a case, all ages are affected by the same 462 relative amount in the same direction.
-463
+(10) we set all s and σ values to be equal to 0, except for the σ{lab} value, set to 0.05.
+Obviously, this is not self-consistent, but it corresponds to (i) random and systematic errors of approximately the same magnitude (in practice, these two sources of errors are of the same order of magnitude - a few percentage points) and (ii) the simplest form of systematic errors.
+Indeed, in such a case, all ages are affected by the same relative amount in the same direction.

-464 Here again, after 5,000 iterations of 3 independent Markov Chains, we observed good 465 convergence.
-The obtained 95% C.I. are [33.9; 43.8] and [36.7; 48.1] ka for samples FER 1 and FER 3, 466 respectively.
-Fig. 6 shows bivariate scatter plots corresponding to the sampling of the Markov Chains

-467 for the ages of samples FER 1 and FER 3 (which are calculated simultaneously) and Fig. 7 displays the 468 KDE together with the marginal probability densities.
-This set of figures illustrate the reason for the 469 generation of the two type of figures: the bivariate scatter plot is most appropriate to visualise the 470 effect of stratigraphic constraints (Fig. 4 above), whereas probability density figures best illustrate the 471 effect of modelling systematic errors.
-Indeed, as can be seen, there is a positive correlation between the ages of samples FER 1 and FER 3: the greater the age of sample FER 1, the greater is the mean age 472 473 of sample FER 3.
-In other words, if the age of sample FER 1 was underestimated, then in all likelihood, 474 so would be the age of sample FER 3.
-Furthermore, the length of the C.I. for the age of each sample is 475 slightly larger than without modelling the covariance (cf. Table 1), i.e. modelling the covariances 476 slightly increases the age uncertainties.
+Here again, after 5000 iterations of three independent Markov chains, we observed good convergence.
+The obtained 95 % CIs are [33.9; 43.8] and [36.7; 48.1] ka for samples FER 1 and FER 3, respectively.
+Figure 6 shows bivariate scatter plots corresponding to the sampling of the Markov chains for the ages of samples FER 1 and FER 3 (which are calculated simultaneously), and Fig. 7 displays the KDE together with the marginal probability densities.
+This set of figures illustrates the reason for the generation of the two types of figures: the bivariate scatter plot is most appropriate for visualising the effect of stratigraphic constraints (Fig. 4 above), whereas probability density figures best illustrate the effect of modelling systematic errors.
+Indeed, as can be seen, there is a positive correlation between the ages of samples FER 1 and FER 3: the greater the age of sample FER 1, the greater the mean age of sample FER 3.
+In other words, if the age of sample FER 1 were underestimated, then in all likelihood, the age of sample FER 3 would also be underestimated.
+Furthermore, the length of the CI for the age of each sample is slightly larger than without modelling the covariance (cf. Table 1); i.e. modelling the covariances slightly increases the age uncertainties.
 However, the positive correlation of ages has other, direct consequences.
-477

-478 First, let us suppose that we have no knowledge of a stratigraphic link between the two 479 investigated samples, and wish to test the hypothesis that sample FER 1 is younger than sample FER 3.
-480 The credibility of such an assumption can be tested using the function MarginalProbability() 481 of the 'Archaeophases' R package (Philippe and Vibet, 2020) devoted to the analysis of MCMC chains 482 for chronological inference.
-Without using the covariance matrix, the credibility of this hypothesis is 483 0.83; with the simplistic θ matrix, the credibility becomes 0.94; in other words, modelling the age 484 covariance reflects more faithfully the measurements and their uncertainties for such tests.
+First, let us suppose that we have no knowledge of a stratigraphic link between the two investigated samples, and we wish to test the hypothesis that sample FER 1 is younger than sample FER 3.
+The credibility of such an assumption can be tested using the function MarginalProbability() of the "ArchaeoPhases" R package (Philippe and Vibet, 2020)